The Complexity Wall: Why Your Heroic Effort is Killing Your Growth

 Why Your Current Tools Are Making It Worse

-You know you’re here when you have fourteen browser tabs open just to complete a single customer order.
+You know you’re here when it takes fourteen browser tabs to complete one customer order.
+Most founders try to climb the wall by subscribing to yet more off-the-shelf software.

 Shifting from Task-Takers to Systems-Builders